OpenMoonRay/openmoonray-docs/docs/moonray/maps/GradientMap.md

   default: False

-  <p>Color A blends into Color B and then back into Color A from the start to the end point<\p>
+  <p>Color A blends into Color B and then back into Color A from the start to the end point</p>

   <h3>symmetric_center</h3>